Haus am Waldsee

 Up-cycling & tuning

 In the driveway, right in front of the house, a sports car from the 1970s covered in textile fabrics was parked in seemingly casual fashion.
 The car‘s outfit is a colourful reminder of the possible further uses of old cars, if they are freshened up aesthetically in the sense of a “car fashion.”
 Upcycling & tuning are considered here as a tool for prolonging the life cycles of products.
 After all, the CO2 footprint of a newly manufactured car is hard to justify, despite its lower fuel and energyconsumption.
 The designer turns into a redesigner of pre-existing objects here.
 The façade of the exhibition space has also been subjected to a textile modification.
-The villa is wrapped in textile colour fields, changing its proportions and coating it in a pixelated colour gradient.
+The villa was wrapped in textile colour fields, changing its proportions and coating it in a pixelated colour gradient.
 Like the dressed-up car, the existing building has undergone a temporary update.
 This concept does not propagate renovation or construction in existing contexts but a temporary aesthetic upgrade.

 The kitchen of the future is less of a spaceship but rather a place for the production of food.
 Trends like “urban farming” and “integrated farming” are not just ecotopias of an urban bohemia but are actually tested in Paris or Berlin, surpassing industrial agricultural efficiency standards fifteen fold.
 The Kitchen farming-installation consists of a simple counter and a kind of hothouse array of shelves turning the entire ensemble into a kitchen laboratory that is all about production: Aquaponic, a cycle of fish farming and vegetable cultivation, in which the fish provide the manure for the plants, just like the mushrooms growing on coffee grounds, form part of this Kitchen farming-vision.

 Honeycomb structures are archetypes.
 Everybody knows these additive modules from nature.
 Human beings primarily socialised in the orthogonal grid of the urban environment yearn for natural phenomena and their integration into their daily lives.
 The Honecomb Landscape-installation made of uniform textile honeycombs, which, taken together, display a colour transformation, make for a place of refuge, a “hideaway” from everyday life that gives us an opportunity for a “mind reset.”

-Staircase-Sofa & Design-Chamber
+Staircase-Sofa & Design-Chamber of Marvels

 Mankind is permanently present in the digital world by means of the media.
-In this installat on, however, we find ourselves in an analogue situation.
-The Staircase-Sofa invites us to linger and thus becomes an abode, opening a view of the nature that surrounds Haus am Waldsee“.
+In this installation, however, we find ourselves in an analogue situation.
+The Staircase-Sofa invites us to linger and thus becomes an abode, opening a view of the nature that surrounds the „Haus am Waldsee“.
 Opposite, placed between couch and garden, there is an elongated plateau on which geometrical objects, plants, geodetic constructions as well as found objects, models and material samples are displayed in a design chamber of marvels directing our attention towards a haptic, object-centred world.